BR-364 (Brazil highway): Interoceanic Highway

 In June 2005, the second, third, and fourth sections were leased to specialized Peruvian and Brazilian consortia of private companies for 25 years, in which they will be responsible for looking after the highway, the built and forthcoming bridges, and tollbooths.
 The first and the last section were leased in 2007.
 The Brazilian section runs from the border town of Assis Brasil via BR-317 into the main Brazilian road network through Porto Velho and Cuiabá via BR-364.

 The total project has an estimated cost of US$1.3 billion, but some analysts predict a higher cost.
-Of this, about US$810 million is for stretches 2 - 4, $199 million is for stretches 1 and 5, and the remainder for bridges, urban connections, and overhead.
+Of this, about US$810 million is for stretches 2–4, $199 million is for stretches 1 and 5, and the remainder for bridges, urban connections, and overhead.
 The project employed about 6,000 people during construction.
 It was inaugurated by Peruvian President Garcia in August 2011.

 Economy by state

 Rondônia

-Actually, Rondônia stands out in the production of coffee (largest producer in the North and 5th largest in Brazil), cocoa (2nd largest producer in the North and 3rd largest in Brazil), beans (2nd largest producer in the North), corn (2nd largest producer in the North region), soybean (3rd largest producer in the North region), rice (3rd largest producer in the North region) and cassava (4th largest producer in the North region).
+Rondônia stands out in the production of coffee (largest producer in the North and 5th largest in Brazil), cocoa (2nd largest producer in the North and 3rd largest in Brazil), beans (2nd largest producer in the North), corn (2nd largest producer in the North region), soybean (3rd largest producer in the North region), rice (3rd largest producer in the North region) and cassava (4th largest producer in the North region).
 Despite the large volume of production and the small territory by the region's standards (7 times smaller than Amazonas and 6 times smaller than Pará), Rondônia still has more than 60% of its territory fully preserved.
 The state of Rondônia has dozens of indigenous reserves in the east and west (BR-364 cuts the state in half), blocking the opening of highways and farms in the state.

-In coffee production, Rondônia was, in 2019, the 5th largest producer in the country, being the 2nd largest producer of Coffea canephora, getting a total of 2.3 million bags of 60 kg of coffee (near 138 thousand tons) this year.
+In coffee production, Rondônia was, in 2019, the 5th largest producer in the country, being the 2nd largest producer of Coffea canephora, getting a total of 2.3 million bags of 60 kg of coffee (near 138,000 tons) this year.

 In soy, in the 2019 Brazilian harvest, Rondônia harvested 1.2 million tons, 3rd in the North Region.

-In 2019, the state produced 805 thousand tons of corn, second largest production in the northern region, losing only to Tocantins.
+In 2019, the state produced 805,000 tons of corn, second largest production in the northern region, losing only to Tocantins.

 In cassava production, Brazil produced a total of 17.6 million tons in 2018.
-Rondônia was the 11st largest producer in the country, with 583 thousand tons.
+Rondônia was the 11th largest producer in the country, with 583,000 tons.

-In 2018, Rondônia produced 124 thousand tons of rice.
+In 2018, Rondônia produced 124,000 tons of rice.